Tell us about your work with Tech Generation and New England Venture Capital! What do you do for them?

 What are your other hobbies outside of work?

-I’m an evening MBA Student at Babson so my time for hobbies is limited these days but I’m a workout class fanatic – I love going to hot yoga in South Boston (the Thursday night class is my favorite), barre classes, pilates, Barrys Bootcamp, etc. I also love being on the water so in the summer I spend a lot of time on the South Shore paddle boarding, sailing or BBQing on the beach.
+I’m an evening MBA Student at Babson so my time for hobbies is limited.
+But these days, I’m a workout class fanatic.
+I love going to hot yoga in South Boston (the Thursday night class is my favorite), barre classes, pilates, etc..
+I also love being on the water, too.
+In the summer I spend a lot of time on the South Shore paddle boarding or sailing.
 I have a puppy and the best way to get her tired is to get her on the water!

 Follow her on Twitter!